EvictionLab/eviction-lab-website/content/eviction-tracking/atlanta-ga.md

 Toggle the figure to compare recent filings to average filings in 2023–2024, keeping constant the racial/ethnic majority of each neighborhood.<sup>1</sup>

-1. Eviction filing data for Bernalillo County are provided by the [New Mexico Administrative Office of the Courts](https://www.nmcourts.gov/).
+1. Access to Metro Atlanta eviction filing data has been made possible through a partnership with the Federal Reserve Bank of Atlanta, the Atlanta Regional Commission, Georgia Tech, and the Atlanta Volunteer Lawyers Foundation.

 {{%/ report_chart %}}